-- 7. Pavement wash waters where no detergents or hazardous cleaning products are used (e.g., bleach, hydrofluoric acid, muriatic acid, sodium hydroxide, nonylphenols), and the wash waters do not come into contact with oil and grease deposits, sources of pollutants associated with industrial activities (see Part 4.2.3), or any other toxic or hazardous materials, unless residues are first cleaned up using dry clean-up methods (e.g., applying absorbent materials and sweeping, using hydrophobic mops/rags) and you have implemented appropriate control measures to minimize discharges of mobilized solids and other pollutants (e.g., filtration, detention, settlement); - 8.
-Routine external building washdown/power wash water that does not use detergents or hazardous cleaning products (e.g., bleach, hydrofluoric acid, muriatic acid, sodium hydroxide, nonylphenols); - 9.
-Uncontaminated ground water or spring water; - 10.
-Foundation or footing drains where flows are not contaminated with process materials; and - 11.
+- 6. Irrigation drainage; - 7.
+Pavement wash waters where no detergents or hazardous cleaning products are used (e.g., bleach, hydrofluoric acid, muriatic acid, sodium hydroxide, nonylphenols), and the wash waters do not come into contact with oil and grease deposits, sources of pollutants associated with industrial activities (see Part 4.2.3), or any other toxic or hazardous materials, unless residues are first cleaned up using dry clean-up methods (e.g., applying absorbent materials and sweeping, using hydrophobic mops/rags) and you have implemented appropriate control measures to minimize discharges of mobilized solids and other pollutants (e.g., filtration, detention, settlement); - 8.
+Foundation or footing drains where flows are not contaminated with process materials or contaminated groundwater; - 9.
+Discharges from emergency/unplanned fire-fighting activities.
+You shall take measures, as soon as practicable, to reduce any such pollutant releases to avoid or minimize the impacts on water quality and to ensure public health and safety; and - 10.
 Incidental windblown mist from cooling towers that collects on rooftops or adjacent portions of your facility, but not intentional discharges from the cooling tower (e.g., piped cooling tower blowdown, drains).

-In addition, the following non-stormwater discharges are authorized for Sector A: discharges from the spray-down of lumber and wood product storage yards where no chemical additives are used in the spray-down waters and no chemicals are applied to the wood during storage, applicable only to Sector A, provided the non-stormwater component of the discharge is in compliance with the non-numeric effluent limits requirements in Part 3 (see also Sector A of Part 11).
-The following non-stormwater discharges are authorized for earth-disturbing activities conducted prior to active mining activities for Sector J: water used to wash vehicles and equipment, provided that there is no discharge of oil-sheen, soaps, solvents, or detergents used for such purposes; water used to control dust; and dewatering water that has been treated by an appropriate control under Part 11.J.6.1 (see also Sector J of Part 11).
+In addition, the following non-stormwater discharges are authorized for Sector A: discharges from the spray-down of lumber and wood product storage yards where no chemical additives are used in the spray-down waters and no chemicals are applied to the wood during storage, provided the non-stormwater component of the discharge is in compliance with the non-numeric effluent limits requirements in Part 2 (see also Sector A of Part 10).

+The following non-stormwater discharges are authorized for earth-disturbing activities conducted prior to active mining activities for Sector J: water used to wash vehicles and equipment, provided that there is no discharge of oil-sheen, soaps, solvents, or detergents used for such purposes; water used to control dust; and dewatering water that has been treated by an appropriate control under Part 10.J.6.1 (see also Sector J of Part 10).